About the Allston Multimodal Project

 • Improved regional mobility and roadway safety with the straightening of I-90.
 The project will also shrink the Allston interchange.

-• Replacing the aging Allston Viaduct, decreasing the need for traffic-impacting maintenance on this section of I-90
+• Removing the aging Allston Viaduct, decreasing the need for traffic-impacting maintenance on this section of I-90.

-• Significant transit enhancements with the new West Station and Commuter Rail layover facility, providing greater access and improvements to the Commuter Rail and local bus service
+• Significant transit enhancements with the new West Station and Regional Rail layover, providing greater access and improvements to Regional Rail and local bus service.

 • Removing elevated bridge structure allows for an improved gateway into the city and enhanced neighborhood views.